-All financial instruments are initially measured at fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial assets carried at FVTPI, are expensed in profit or loss.
+All financial instruments are initially measured at fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
+Transaction costs of financial assets carried at FVTPL are expensed in profit or loss.

 Subsequently, assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
-Interest income from these financial assets is recognized using the effective interest rate methods.
+Interest income from these financial assets is recognized using the effective interest rate method.